Born: September 3, 1929, Boston, Mass.

 After his conviction, Bulger served time in several federal prisons, with the longest stretch in Coleman, Florida.
 On October 30, 2018, Bulger, 89 years old and using a wheelchair because of a hip injury, was killed just hours after he arrived at the Hazelton federal prison in West Virginia.
 Fellow inmates beat him to death using a padlock stuffed inside a sock.
 Bulger’s eyes also appeared to have been gouged out.

-One of his assailants, according to prison officials, was Fotios (“Freddy”) Geas, a Mob hitman from the Boston area.
+One of his assailants, according to prison officials, was Fotios (“Freddy”) Geas, a Mob hitman from the Springfield, Mass. area.
 Geas, serving a life sentence for the 2003 murder of a member of the Genovese crime family, was widely known to despise “rats” – those who cooperate with law enforcement.
 Another suspect was Paul DeCologero, another Boston mobster serving a 25-year sentence for racketeering and conspiracy that led to the 1996 murder and dismemberment of 19-year-old Aislin Silva.